eflumerf/styleguide/dune-daq-cppguide.md

         // Shorten access to some commonly used names in .cc files. namespace baz = ::foo::bar::baz;

-        // Shorten access to some commonly used names (in a .hh file). namespace librarian {
+        // Shorten access to some commonly used names (in a .hpp file). namespace librarian {
             namespace impl {  // Internal, not part of the API. namespace sidetable = ::pipeline_diagnostics::sidetable;